 Food Employee Certification

-- The Act Food Employee Certification Act, 3 Pa C.S. §§ 6501 - 6510, as amended, requires one supervisory employee per food facility to become certified in food safety and sanitation by taking a nationally recognized food certification class and obtaining a National Certificate of completion.
-National courses are those that have been approved by the Conference of Food Protection.
-There are many facilitators of these courses throughout Pennsylvania.
-A list of approved food employee certification training program can be found under the PUBLICATIONS section below.
+The Act Food Employee Certification Act, 3 Pa C.S. §§ 6501 - 6510, as amended, requires one supervisory employee per food facility to become certified in food safety and sanitation by taking a nationally recognized Food Manager Certification Exam and obtaining a National Certificate of completion.
+National exams are those that have been approved by the Conference of Food Protection.
+There are many facilitators who offer supportive classes to prepare to take these exams.
+A list of trainers and training classes who are known to give these National courses and exams can be found under the PUBLICATIONS section below.
 The certification training may be obtained through classroom, computer-based, combination home study/classroom, or home study.

-- Nationally recognized courses and exams include: Prometrics, National Restaurant Association (ServSafe) and National Registry and can be found at : https://www.ansica.org/wwwversion2/outside/ALLdirectoryListing.asp?menuID=8&prgID=8&status=4
+- Nationally recognized courses and exams include: Prometrics, National Restaurant Association (ServSafe), National Registry and 360Training.com, Inc. and can be found at: https://www.ansica.org/wwwversion2/outside/ALLdirectoryListing.asp?menuID=8&prgID=8&status=4 Be cautious you are taking a Manager Certification course and NOT a Food Handlers Course.
+A Manager Certification course will end with you taking a proctored exam.

 - The Act does not require the certified person to be on premises during all hours of business, but does require that they be available during all hours of operation.
 When in the facility, the certified supervisory employee is the Person-in-Charge (PIC).